CodingF0X/Solid-Principles/bin/dependency_inversion/DIP & Scenario Example.md

 ## EXAMPLE SCENARIO

 Assume a delivery company (DeliveryCompany) that needs to send products to customers.
-The actual delivery (i.e product) is handled by a delivery driver (DeliveryDriver).
+The actual delivery (i.e product) is handled by a delivery driver (DeliveryDriver).<br/>

 ### 1- Bad Practice